Ali Hajizade

 Ali Hajizade (Əli Hacızadə) is a Middle East analyst and entrepreneur.

 Early life and education

 Ali Hajizade was born on February 26, 1984, in Baku, Azerbaijan.
 He graduated from the Azerbaijan State Academy of Fine Arts with a degree in History of Art.

 Career

 As a Middle East analyst, Hajizade contributed to and was cited in a number of Western, as well as Turkish, Israeli media outlets and publications.
 Hajizade's publications on malicious information activity were referred to by other researchers.

-Since 2012, Hajizade has headed the "Hajizade Group", which operates in the fields of public relations, education and media.
+Since 2012, Hajizade has headed the "Hajizade Group", which operates in the field of public relations.
+According to market research conducted by a major Azerbaijani news outlet, Hajizade Group was recognized as the top public relations firm in the country based on 2023 performance results.